Introduction to JDBC connection

 In simple terms, the connection to the JDBC interface is established in two steps.

-- The interaction between the JDBC manager and the Java application is supported by JDBC API.
+- JDBC API supports the interaction between the JDBC manager and the Java application.

-- The communication between the JDBC manager and the database driver is supported by the JDBC driver.
+- The JDBC driver supports the communication between the JDBC manager and the database driver.

 The steps to connect with the database are as follows,